chompar4/vicmap/README.md

 # gda20
 Cartographic tools for working with MGA & VICGRID coordinate systems.

-## MGA
+## MGA20

-MGA (The Map Grid of Australia) is a UTM projection based on the GDA94/GDA20 datum with the following properties:
+MGA (The Map Grid of Australia 2020) is a UTM projection based on the GDA20 datum with the following properties:
 ```
 E0 = 500,000m false easting
 N0 = 10,000,000m false northing